-Focus, discipline, honesty, and integrity in the startup world.
-Deal breakers include a lack of: fun, diversity, curiosity, and quirkiness.
+Focus, discipline, honesty, resilience, and integrity in the startup world.

 Hi!
 I work with startups and venture funds on strategic operations and finance.
 I'm what some call a "systemic thinker", an expert in both the big picture and the details, I just call it thinking.
 Descriptors others have given me include: full-stack business, fixer, and fabulous.
 My style of "fixing" never breaks the laws, just the rules.